-- If no contact has been made by a parent/carer the school will arrange a home visit, if no contact is made via the home visit a letter will be sent out to parents. - If there are any doubts about the legitimacy of any notes or reasons given for absence this should be reported immediately to the Head teacher who will contact home and in some cases may seek further advice and guidance from the Attendance and Inclusion Officer. - Where a pupil is frequently late, parents will be contacted via letter informing them of their child's lateness and need for improvement. - The school action plan to improve attendance will be reviewed each term - The school will identify and monitor pupils whose attendance gives cause for concern.
+- If no contact has been made by a parent/carer the school will initially make a phone call to the parent carer and if no contact is made school will arrange a home visit, if no contact is made via the home visit a letter will be sent out to parents. - If there are any doubts about the legitimacy of any notes or reasons given for absence this should be reported immediately to the Head teacher who will contact home and in some cases may seek further advice and guidance from the Attendance and Inclusion Officer. - Where a pupil is frequently late, parents will be contacted via letter informing them of their child's lateness and need for improvement. - The school action plan to improve attendance will be reviewed each term - The school will identify and monitor pupils whose attendance gives cause for concern.
 This being the 90 % or less.
 A tiered letter system will operate for any child whose absence falls below the 97.2 % school target.
 Parents may then be invited in for a meeting with the Head Teacher. - Referrals may be made to Multi Agency Support Team (MAST) Early Help for additional support where support needs are identified. - Returns on persistent absences will be monitored by the Family Liaison and Attendance Officer. - Appropriate strategies will be employed in order to address the attendance of individuals. - Where attendance improves to an acceptable level the pupil will be removed from the concerns list.

-Private fostering - Part 9 of the Children Act 1989
+23. Private fostering - Part 9 of the Children Act 1989